croixk/Enigma/README.md

 I completed all of the required functionality (Enigma class, encrypt, decrypt, and command line interface).
 I also have a functional cracking method.

-Object oriented programming - 3
+Object oriented programming - 4
-I think that my object oriented programming score is a 3.
+I think that my object oriented programming score is a 4.
 I started with much larger methods, and then created helper methods to pull out redundant code.
-I considered breaking my program up into multiple classes, but I eventually decided to leave them in the enigma class.

-To be clear, my crack method is extremely long, but this was the last thing that I did, and I ran out of time to refactor this method.
-Outside of this, the enigma class is only about 115 lines long - my assumption was that the length of the crack method wouldn't be held against me, since it was optional.
+I moved these helper methods to two modules, one for the crack method, and another for the other methods.
+None of my classes are over 150 lines, I believe.

 Ruby Conventions and Mechanics - 3
 I belive this score should be a 3.
 My methods were too long for a 4, but I think that I used data structures and enumerables efficiently.
-I used a hash in several methods for a return statement.
+I used several hashes.

 Test Driven Development - 3